insinfo/galileo/packages/gitbook/guides/body-parsing.md

 Interactive Web applications typically require some type of user input (whether that user is a human, machine, or otherwise is irrelevant).
-Angel features built-in support for parsing request bodies with the following content types:
+Galileo features built-in support for parsing request bodies with the following content types:
 * `application/x-www-form-urlencoded`
 * `application/json`